European shares weighed down by disappointing earnings; Bayer falls

 could be interested in buying Monsanto.

-having risen by as much as 0.9 percent earlier in the session on
+1451 GMT, having risen by as much as 0.9 percent earlier in the

-the back of gains in crude oil prices, which later turned lower.
+session on the back of gains in crude oil prices, which later

 Insider reported it was also looking at a Monsanto acquisition.